apache/nuttx/tools/README.txt

   When you build NuttX there should be a version file called .version in the top level NuttX directory (See Documentation/NuttxPortingGuide.html).
-  The first time you make NuttX, the top-level makefile will build th mkversion executable from mkversion.c (using Makefile.host).
+  The first time you make NuttX, the top-level makefile will build the mkversion executable from mkversion.c (using Makefile.host).
 The top- level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/nuttx/version.h.